GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Lucertolan.md

 **Thermal Regulation**: So long as it would not deal damage to you, you are comfortable in any temperature.

 **Tribe**: You are born into a tribe.
-TYour time living among the tribe has granted certain features.
+Your time living among the tribe has granted certain features.
 Once this is determined, it cannot be changed.

 #### TRIBES